fernando-magrina/UKParliament.CodeTest.Magrina/README.md

 - I switched to v20.19.4, ran everything again, and the Jasmine tests now work fine.

+## Front-end

-## Tests
+- Tests

   I focused on testing `person-editor.component.spec` since that’s where most of the key functionality and validations are.

+- Code

   I reused the edit-person section for both creating and updating users, so I removed the `getById` method as it wasn’t needed anymore.